n7tae/urfd/README.md

 Use your favorite text editor to set your run-time configuration in your copy of `urfd.ini`.

 There are only a few things that need to be specified.
 Most important are, the reflector callsign and the IP addresses for the IPv4 and IPv6 listen ports and a transcoder port, if there is a transcoder.
+If you don't have a transcoder, be sure to set the transcoding port to zero.
+If you have a local transcoder, set the binding address to `127.0.0.1` or `::1`.
+If your transcoder is remote, you will usually set the binding address to `0.0.0.0` or `::`.
 Dual-stack operation is enabled by specifying both an IPv4 and IPv6 address.
 IPv4-only single stack can be specified by leaving the IPv6 address undefined.

 You can configure any modules, from **A** to **Z**.
 They don't have to be contiguous.
 If your reflector is configured with a transcoder, you can specify which configured modules will be transcoded.
 Up to three modules can be transcoded if you have the necessary hardware.